 Growing Breadfruit from Cuttings

 Breadfruit trees don’t fit well into small backyards.
 They grow to 85 feet (26 m.) tall, although branching doesn’t begin within 20 feet (6 m.) of the ground.
-Trunks get to 2 to 6 feet (0.6-1.8 m.) wide, usually buttressed at the base.
+Trunks get to 2 to 6 feet (61 cm. to 2 m.) wide, usually buttressed at the base.

 You can easily propagate breadfruit from cuttings and it’s an inexpensive way to get new plants.
-But be sure you use the right cuttings.
+Be sure you use the right cuttings.

 Rooting a Breadfruit Cutting

 One of the best ways to grow additional breadfruit trees is by propagation of breadfruit cuttings.
 Don’t take cuttings from branch shoots.
 Breadfruit is propagated from shoots growing from the roots.
 You can stimulate more root shoots by uncovering a root.